guardian/riemann-config/README.md

 Either way, once you are done, submit a pull request to the master branch.
 Once merged in it will get deployed to the monitoring servers.

+You'll probably want to read the [riemann primer](http://riemann.io/howto.html) and work with the [riemann API docs](http://riemann.io/api.html) open (most of the interesting functions are under `streams`).

 Testing changes
 ---------------